albertnis/obfuscator-serverless/README.md

     npm start
     ```

-1. Start the backend with Node
+1. In a different terminal instance, start the backend with Node
     ```bash
     npm run server
     ```